-AT&T vs T-Mobile: The comparison between AT&T and T-Mobile is pretty close one.
+AT&T vs T-Mobile: The comparison between AT&T and T-Mobile is a pretty close one.
 But T-Mobile seems to offer more value for money.
-T-Mobile have better coverage and faster download speed and their unlimited data plans are about $5-$10 cheaper when compared to what AT&T offers.
+T-Mobile has better coverage and faster download speed and their unlimited data plans are about $5-$10 cheaper when compared to what AT&T offers.

 This review is focused on which offers better individual data plans, unlimited plans, family plans, better coverage, better performance, better download and upload speed, and which is more affordable.

 AT&T vs T-Mobile: Individual data plans

 While AT&T offers a variety of data plans from 3GB of monthly data to unlimited, T-Mobile offers three unlimited individual plans.
 But, T-Mobile’s individual data plans seem to offer more value.

 Here is the catch, the AT&T Mobile Share Plus which gives you 3GB for $50 monthly seems very interesting.
 However, the T-Mobile Essentials plan that cost $60 monthly gives you more value for money.
 With the extra $10, T-Mobile is giving you unlimited data with better coverage and higher speed.

 In fact, AT&T plans are about $5 more expensive than comparable T-Mobile plans.
 Well, except for the premium plans for both carriers that cost $85.

 AT&T vs T-Mobile: Data caps

 In congested areas, experience has shown time and again that AT&T’s Unlimited Starter Plan gets slowed down.
 But the T-Mobile’s Essential plans on the other hand give you a whopping 50GB data cap.